coyote-team/coyote/README.md

 echo "gem: --no-document" > ~/.gemrc gem install bundler

-# Finish creating your MariaDB/MySQL database and user
+# Login as your MariaDB/MySQL user
+# Create your database
+create database yourdatabase;
+# Set your charset to utf8
+ALTER DATABASE yourdatabase charset=utf8;

 # Then on your local box
 # Copy the top block .env.example to .env and populate if you haven't